France at the Rugby World Cup: 2023

+Overall record

 Hosting

 The Rugby World Cup is held every four years, and tends to alternate between the northern and southern hemispheres.
 Every northern hemisphere tournament so far has been held in Europe, and in general, France usually hosts some games when it is held there.

 1991 Rugby World Cup

 England was main host in 1991, but other countries hosted some matches.
 France hosted Pool D, and two of the quarter-finals.

 The following French stadiums were used (quarter final locations emboldened).

 1999 Rugby World Cup

 Wales was main host in 1999.
 Pool C games were hosted in France.

 The following French stadiums were used (quarter-final locations in bold).

 2007 Rugby World Cup

 France was main host for the 2007 RWC.
 Some games were also held in Scotland and Wales.

 It was announced in April 2003 that France had won the right to host the tournament.
 The tournament was moved to the proposed September–October dates with the tournament structure remaining as it was.
 It was also announced that ten French cities would be hosting games, with the final at the Stade de France.
 French Prime Minister Jean-Pierre Raffarin said that "this decision illustrates the qualities of our country and its capacity to host major sporting events...This World Cup will be the opportunity to showcase the regions of France where the wonderful sport of rugby is deeply rooted".
 French Sports Minister Jean-François Lamour said that "The organisation of this World Cup will shine over all of France because ten French towns have the privilege of organising matches and to be in the world's spotlight."
 French cities to host games are Bordeaux, Lens, Lyon, Marseilles, Montpellier, Nantes, St. Etienne, Toulouse and Paris, and it was also announced that the final would be at the Stade de France in Saint-Denis.

 There was a substantial increase in the overall capacity of stadiums compared to the 2003 Rugby World Cup, as the smallest venue at the 2007 tournament will be 33,900.
 France won the right to host the event in 2003.
 Three matches were played at Cardiff's Millennium Stadium, two Pool B games that featured Wales and as well as a quarter-final.
 Two Pool C matches were held at Edinburgh's Murrayfield.
 Ireland were also offered to host matches at Lansdowne Road in Dublin, but had to decline the offer as construction work was scheduled to begin on the stadium.
 The semifinals and final were held at Stade de France, Saint-Denis.

 The following stadiums were used (finals locations emboldened).